Church of St. Luke and The Epiphany (Philadelphia): St. Luke's Church (1839–1898)

 Mr. Welsh's generosity and the Rev. Dr. Howe's leadership allowed St. Luke's to become one of the most prominent parishes in the city.
 Early in the 1850s, the congregation grew to near seated capacity.
 Howe wrote to the vestry to ask that the church be renovated to seat more people as he had requests to purchase pews that could not be accommodated.
 These plans would not be realized until much later.
 Howe was committed to missionary work both at home and abroad.
 For example, St. Luke's assumed the administration of Church of the Ascension at 11th and Lombard Streets between 1861 and 1867.
 Ascension was administered as the "St. Luke’s Mission Chapel."
 Howe also expanded the Church's benevolent activities, including establishing the St. Luke's Church Home for Aged Women in 1871, thanks to the generosity of Asa Whitney.

 Soon after Howe's arrival, he became active in local and national Episcopal circles.
 He was considered one of the city's most important and influential Episcopal clergymen.
 For example, he was elected missionary Bishop of Nevada in 1865, a position he declined.
 As Howe rose to national prominence, so to did the profile of St. Luke's.
 St. Luke's Church hosted its first diocesan convention in 1854; further, the Church hosted the general convention in 1865.
 As the first convention after the Civil War, it was unclear if the war wounds could be healed.
-As Morgan Dix, rector of the old St. Paul's Chapel of the Parish of Trinity Church on Wall Streetin lower Manhattan of New York City remarked:
+As Morgan Dix, rector of the old St. Paul's Chapel of the Parish of Trinity Church on Wall Street in lower Manhattan of New York City remarked:

 [T]he Convention assembled in St. Luke's Church, for the opening service, one of the southern Bishops was there.
 He came alone, and took a seat among the congregation: he looked like a stranger.
 That was a sight which his brethren in the Apostolic Episcopate could not bear.
 They saw him; they became uneasy.
 At last they sent a dignified messenger to tell him he must come to them.
 Then he hesitated no longer; he arose, and just as he was, with no vestment or robe of office, passed up to the chancel and went to his brethren.
 I was told that there was not a dry eye in that august company at that moment.
 Men felt that GOD was giving answer to the question of whether this Church could be one again.